If you want to see memoirs by dungeons: https://nierrein.guide/database/memoirs

 Level memoirs with promising substats to 9 to see if they're good.
 Stop if they aren't.
 It's okay to upgrade whatever correct primary you get at the start.
-Be picky afterwards though; 2 substats of crit chance, dmg or ATK.
-Memoirs give a lot of gold, but they're pricy too.
-After 28% crit rate, you want 1.8% crit damage for every 1% crit rate you add.
+Be picky afterwards though; 2 substats of crit chance and crit dmg.
+Auto-selling 3* memoirs gives a lot of gold, but they're pricy too.

 HOW MEMOIRS WORK

 The first row may have any primary of ATK, DEF or HP.
 They can be a % based multiplier, or they can be a flat addition.
 The other two rows may also receive these stats.
 The second row may also receive crit rate or crit dmg.
 The third row may also receive agility.
 Any stat may be rolled for the substat stats.
 Substats are improved every 3 levels, meaning substats can be raised up to 5 times.
 The bottom of the image indicates the maximum value a substat can start at, as well as the maximum value a substat can end at presuming it was raised each time.
 Substats are improved by a random amount upon each level, for example crit dmg can receive a 4% boost or it can receive a 6% boost.